 Sure.
 Nice try, idealized self.

-My real-world self dashes past the grocery store on the way to the school, nabbing cold medicines that we apparently ran out of (but no one bothered to add to my shopping list), along with the ingredients to throw this soup together in the few minutes I’ll have back at home (before the nurse inevitably calls again to tell me kid #2 just succumbed).
+My real-world self dashes past the grocery store on the way to the school, nabbing cold medicines that we apparently ran out of (but no one bothered to add to my shopping list), along with the ingredients to throw this shortcut Rotisserie Chicken Soup together in the few minutes I’ll have back at home (before the nurse inevitably calls again to tell me kid #2 just succumbed).

 When we need chicken noodle soup, we need it NOW.
 My real-world self knows this.